0xMacro/Merdetoken/README.md

 # ricmoo_underhand_solidity
-Richard Moore's 2nd place entry in 2017 Underhand Solidity contest
+Richard Moore's 2nd place winning entry in the 2017 Underhand Solidity contest

 See: